santimirandarp/documents/md/bash_linux/openssl_openssh.md

 openssl enc -ciphers #or
 openssl list -cipher-algorithms
 ```
 * Symmetric Crypto: each user has single key for enc & dec.
 It's faster than assymetric encription.
 But each user would need a new key.
 Server and client exchange the key.
+The problem is how to share that key without being discovered.

 The symmetric encryption method works great for fast encryption of large data.